Pro Tips: How To Use Apple Two-Factor Authentication

 Trusted phone numbers

 This is a number that Apple can use to send you a verification code via text message or an automated phone call.
 Before enrolling in two-factor authentication, you must add and verify at least one phone number.
-It is also essential to confirm an additional phone number for Apple to contact you when you cannot access your device or primary trusted phone number.
+It is also important to confirm an additional phone number for Apple to contact you when you cannot access your device or primary trusted phone number.
+If one recovery route stalls, the next useful check is usually your trusted device list or recovery contact path.

 Verification codes